MedRAX: Medical Reasoning Agent for Chest X-ray: Introduction

-While FMs have significantly advanced the field, they face critical limitations that hinder their direct clinical application.
-LMMs frequently experience hallucinations and inconsistencies in their reasoning, particularly concerning for medical applications where accuracy is paramount.
-They also struggle with the complex multi-step reasoning required for diagnostic tasks, often failing to systematically evaluate all relevant anatomical structures or integrate findings across different regions of the image.
-Their end-to-end architecture, while elegant, lacks the transparency and specialization that comes from purpose-built medical AI tools.
-These limitations suggest the need for a more structured, tool-based approach that can combine the flexibility of foundation models with the reliability of clinical AI systems.
+While FMs have advanced the field, they face critical limitations hindering direct clinical application.
+LMMs experience hallucinations and inconsistencies in reasoning, particularly concerning where medical accuracy is paramount.
+They struggle with complex multi-step reasoning required for diagnostic tasks, failing to systematically evaluate all relevant anatomical structures or integrate findings across different image regions.
+Their end-to-end architecture lacks the transparency and specialization of purpose-built medical AI tools.
+These limitations suggest a more structured, tool-based approach combining foundation model flexibility with clinical AI system reliability.

 To bridge this gap, we present MedRAX, the first specialized AI agent framework for CXR interpretation.
-Our key contributions include: \begin{itemize} \item MedRAX, a specialized AI agent framework that seamlessly integrates multiple CXR analysis tools without additional training, dynamically orchestrating specialized components for complex medical queries.

-\item ChestAgentBench, a comprehensive evaluation framework with 2,500 complex medical queries across 7 categories, built from 675 expert-curated clinical cases to assess multi-step reasoning in CXR interpretation.
+Our key contributions include: \begin{itemize}[leftmargin=10pt, itemsep=2pt] \item MedRAX, a specialized AI agent framework that seamlessly integrates multiple CXR analysis tools without additional training, dynamically orchestrating specialized components for complex medical queries. \item ChestAgentBench, a comprehensive evaluation framework with 2,500 complex medical queries across 7 categories, built from 675 expert-curated clinical cases to assess multi-step reasoning in CXR interpretation. \item Experiments show that MedRAX outperforms both general-purpose and biomedical specialist models, demonstrating substantial improvements in complex reasoning tasks while maintaining transparent workflows. \item Development of a user-friendly interface, enabling flexible deployment options from local to cloud-based solutions that address healthcare privacy requirements. \end{itemize}